Data Driven Optimization of GPU efficiency for Distributed LLM-Adapter Serving: Evaluation

 Overall, the DT accurately reproduces real-system behavior under predictable workloads for both models.
 Throughput and \Gls{ITL} achieve maximum SMAPE values of 5.08\% and 9.63\%, respectively, while \Gls{TTFT} exhibits higher deviation, with a maximum SMAPE of 18.95\%.
 Although the \textit{Original} variant consistently yields lower error, the \textit{Mean} configuration remains comparably accurate, supporting its use in practical scenarios.

-Table~\ref{table:evaluation_table_dt_resource} shows DT time and resource consumption.
-It achieves up to a \(90\times\) speedup compared to one-hour real-system executions, while requiring minimal resources: a single CPU core, no GPU, and approximately 200~MB of memory.
+Table~\ref{table:evaluation_table_dt_resource} shows DT time and resource usage.
+It achieves up to a \(90\times\) speedup compared to one-hour real-system executions, using only a single CPU core, no GPU, and approximately 200~MB of memory.
 Fig.~\ref{fig:evaluation-dt} illustrates a comparison between DT predictions and real-system measurements for a subset of the tested scenarios.
-Consistent with the aggregated results, throughput and ITL are closely matched, whereas TTFT shows larger deviations, particularly under higher arrival rates.
+Consistent with the table results, throughput and ITL are closely matched, whereas TTFT shows larger deviations, particularly under higher arrival rates.

-\textbf{\textit{Unpredictable arrivals}} : We further evaluate the robustness of the Digital Twin under unpredictable arrivals.
+\textbf{\textit{Unpredictable arrivals}} : We further evaluate the robustness of the DT under unpredictable arrivals.
 To that end, each adapter independently updates its arrival process every five minutes.
 At each update, the arrival distribution is randomly selected between Poisson and log-normal, and the corresponding arrival rate is randomly multiplied or divided by a factor of two.
 To prevent unrealistic behaviors, arrival rates are clipped within predefined bounds.
 This configuration generates strongly non-stationary traffic patterns, providing a challenging setting for assessing the DT’s ability to reproduce system behavior under rapidly changing workloads.
 An example of the resulting arrival traces is shown in the left plot of Fig.~\ref{fig:dt_unpredictable}.

-We follow the same evaluation methodology as in the predictable-arrival experiments; however, for efficiency reasons, the number of evaluated scenarios is reduced.
-Adapter sizes are fixed to 8, \(A_{max}\) is set to 32, and the number of served adapters is varied among 32, 64, and 128.
-Arrival rates follow the same ranges as in the previous experiments.
-The resulting SMAPE values are reported in the right part of Table~\ref{table:evaluation_table_dt_smape}.